SangBinLee93/SangBinLee93.github.io/_pages/myjourney.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/spine.png)

 One day, I received a Canadian work permit, so I wanted to prepare myself in terms of English language skills and my demo reel.
 This made me feel rushed, and then the head manager of GIANTSTEP suggested that he could help me create an impressive reel within 6 months.
 He advised me to come to GIANTSTEP and prepare for my Canadian Working Holiday.
+And the position was focused on cfx.
+At that time, I have both cfx and rigging skills, as I learned rigging skills in this company, now I wanted to develop cfx skills more.

 <br/><br/>
 # 2021.05 ~ 2022.07

 [![FLipkart](/assets/images/eon.png)](https://www.studioeon.com){:target="_blank"}

+* Assisted directing team.
+* Proactively solved technical issues for the whole team.
+* Learned Rigging, Python, maya CFX and Unreal Engine.
+* R&D xgen pipeline, Unreal physics, Face Capture.

 Initially, the president of Studio EON asked me to join the directing team since the assistant director had resigned and a replacement team was needed.
 That was a good experience because I've never earned money with my ability in film before.